Cathy Ann Armbrust Johnson

 Cathy enjoyed riding motorcycles, cooking, crocheting, playing piano and loved animals.
 She was a member of Saint Therese de Liseux Roman Catholic Church.

-Left to cherish Cathy's memory are her loving daughters, Tabitha A. Johnson Settle and granddaughter, Abigail Settle, both of Uniontown, and sister Pamela Mains of Mount Pleasant; a nephew, Damian Cabrera of State College; and her fur babies, Boy and Mikey.
+Left to cherish Cathy's memory are her loving daughter, Tabitha A. Johnson Settle and granddaughter, Abigail Settle, both of Uniontown; and sister, Pamela Mains of Mount Pleasant; a nephew, Damian Cabrera of State College; and her fur babies, Boy and Mikey.

 Arrangements have been entrusted to ANDREW D. FERGUSON FUNERAL HOME & CREMATORIES, INC., 80 Morgantown Street, Uniontown, where family and friends will meet from 3 to 6 p.m., the time of a blessing service celebrating Cathy's life, Tuesday, March 15.
 Interment will be private.